 Lake Sallie is a 1,273-acre polymictic lake which reaches a maximum depth of 50 feet, with 45% of its surface area considered littoral.
 Lake Sallie is classified as a borderline eutrophic lake, vulnerable to nutrient impairment.
-The Pelican River passes through the lake, entering from Muskrat to the North and exiting to Melissa on the south.
+The Pelican River passes through the lake, entering from Muskrat to the North and exiting through Melissa to the south.

 Historically, Lake Sallie has had poor water quality, partly due to the City of Detroit Lakes use of upstream St. Clair Lake as a discharge point for wastewater.
-Prior to the construction of the original WWTP in 1929, untreated wastewater was discharged into Lake St. Clair, which resulted in phosphorus levels in Lake Sallie approximately 54 μ g/L, nearly 3 times that of similar lakes.
+Prior to the construction of the original WWTP in 1929, untreated wastewater was discharged into Lake St. Clair, which resulted in Phosphorus levels in Lake Sallie approximately 54 $\mu$ g/L, nearly 3 times that of similar lakes.
 In 1979, the WWTP was upgraded.
-Sallie responded with a decline in phosphorus levels ranging from 46 μ g/L to 48 μ g/L. In 2002, the WWTF was upgraded, and phosphorus loads were further reduced, resulting in Lake Sallie's current mean summer TP levels between 35 μ g/L and 37 μ g/L. In 2020, the City of DL WWTP underwent another major upgrade with the installation of European technology.
+Sallie responded with a decline in Phosphorus levels ranging from 46 $\mu$ g/L to 48 $\mu$ g/L. In 2002, the WWTF was upgraded, and Phosphorus loads were further reduced, resulting in Lake Sallie's current mean summer TP levels between 35 $\mu$ g/L and 37 $\mu$ g/L. In 2020, the City of DL WWTP underwent another major upgrade with the installation of European technology.